This Boise school’s roof leaked, and it had a groundhog problem. A bond changed that.

 For now, the school’s students had help Monday getting used to their new space.
 Parent volunteers wearing orange “?” placards around their necks helped students find classrooms the children had never seen.

-The new Amity still has that “new car smell.”
+The updated Amity still has that “new car smell.”
 Or something close to it, anyway.

 “I said new house smell.
 It reminds me of a new house,” Uhlorn said.
 “Once the glue gets going, it will have new school smell.”